Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, in the first instance trial, the court decided: The bank is not responsible, Mr. Vuong must return 2.6 million NDT to Ms. Chu's company.

-However, Ms. Chu's company disagreed with this ruling and appealed.
-According to the country's Civil Code: "A legally established contract is only binding on the parties involved."
-In this case, there was a loan contract between Mr. Vuong and the bank, so both parties were legally bound.
-As for Ms. Chu's company, there was no contractual relationship, so the bank should return the money.
+However, Ms. Chu's company disagreed with this decision and appealed.
+According to the Civil Code of this country: "A legally established contract is only binding on the parties involved."
+In this case, there was a loan contract relationship between Mr. Vuong and the bank, so the two parties were legally bound.
+As for Ms. Chu's company, there was no contractual relationship, so the bank should return this money.

-Finally, in the appeal hearing, the court decided: The bank must return 2.6 million yuan to Ms. Chu's company.
+Finally, in the appeal hearing, the court decided: The bank must refund 2.6 million yuan to Ms. Chu's company.
 As for Vuong, he still has the full debt to the bank from before.

 Through this incident, the local government has made it clear: To avoid falling into the above situation, first of all, people need to be careful when making money transfer transactions.
 Because if just 1 number is wrong, the money can be transferred to another account.

-The recipient needs to proactively contact the bank to report receiving the wrong money transfer or wait for a bank representative to contact them to work.
+The recipient needs to proactively contact the bank to report receiving the wrong money transfer or wait for a bank representative to contact them.

-In case the mistakenly transferred amount is of small value, the account holder can request the bank to provide a statement, compare it with the information received, and proceed to retransfer.
+In case the mistakenly transferred amount is of small value, the account holder can request the bank to provide a statement, compare it with the information received, and proceed with the retransfer.

 For large amounts of money, account holders should arrange time to go directly to a bank branch to verify or even contact the police to resolve the matter.